ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 The UOS receives the new `UploadContext` ID from the UCS and returns it to the Data Steward.
-The Data Steward then calls the UOS endpoint `POST /access`, supplying the user ID and context ID, plus any other required data, such as access expiry.
+The Data Steward then calls the UOS endpoint `POST /access`, supplying the user ID, user IVA ID, context ID, plus any other required data, such as access expiry, in order to grant the user an access claim.
+The user must first have a valid and validated IVA just like in the download path.

 Finally, the UOS makes a call to the CRS to award an upload claim to the user for the given `UploadContext` (specified by ID).
 Without this claim, the